IBM/SalesEnablement-PowerVS-L3/docs/Part 6/01 Introduction.md

-TO BE WRITTEN

-In the next part of the demonstration script, learn what about PowerVS virtual machines (VMs) and how they are provisioned.
-Note, PowerVS VMs are referred to as **instances** in the IBM Cloud Portal and in the PowerVS documentation.
+In the earlier Parts of this demonstration script, you probably noticed additional features for managing other aspects of PowerVS instances.
+Below are brief introductions to some of those topics and links to more detailed information for each.
+Additionally, high level guidance of how to explore these topics using the IBM Cloud Portal are provided.

+##Server placement groups, affinity, and anti-affinity

+##Storage volumes, boot volumes, and images

+##Networks

+##Additional services catalog